modxorg/Docs/en/getting-started/installation/troubleshooting.md

 ### "I get a blank white screen instead of the options page!"

-You probably copied config.inc.tpl to config.inc.php, which is incorrect.
+You probably copied `config.inc.tpl` to `config.inc.php`, which is incorrect.
 Make the config.inc.php file an empty, writable file.

-If you renamed the config.inc.tpl to config.inc.php, rename it back to config.inc.tpl and create a blank file named config.inc.php that is writable.
+If you renamed the `config.inc.tpl` to `config.inc.php`, rename it back to `config.inc.tpl` and create a blank file named config.inc.php that is writable.

 ### "I clicked install and got a blank white screen!"

-Make sure your 'memory\_limit' setting in php.ini is set to at least 32M.
+Make sure your `memory_limit` setting in php.ini is set to at least 32M.
 For slower servers, you might need to up it to 64M.

 ### "Cannot connect to database" in the database options page